 Curvo addresses the challenges of managing your own investments through a broker:

 - Portfolio of index funds built for you.
-We ask you a few questions at the start to learn about you and your goals.
-Based on your answers, we match you with the best portfolio of index funds for you.
-This can be Curvo Growth, but also any of the other Curvo portfolios.
+You are asked a few questions at the start to learn about you and your goals.
+Based on your answers, you are matched with the best portfolio of index funds for you.
+This can be the Growth portfolio, but also any of the other portfolios.
 The point is that you don't need to decide which ETFs to buy.
+All portfolios are managed by NNEK, a Dutch investment firm supervised by the Dutch regulator (AFM).

 - Invest sustainably.
-Curvo focuses on one guiding principle: we don’t invest in companies that are considered destructive to the planet.
+Your investments focus on one guiding principle: don’t invest in companies that are considered destructive to the planet.
 Sectors like non-renewable energy, vice products, weapons and controversial companies are all excluded.

 - Fractional shares.
 All your money is invested.
 There’s no cash left sitting on the side.